 Your accommodation: Quest on Cambridge

 Quest on Cambridge serviced apartment-style hotel rooms offer guests a relaxed and comfortable Christchurch accommodation experience.
 Each room has an open-plan living area, a fully equipped kitchen, and natural light.
-Quest on Cambridge is a short walk from the south shopping center and only a short walk to the Botanic Gardens.The Banks Peninsula offers a great contrast to the South Island's largest city.
+Quest on Cambridge is a short walk from the south shopping centre and to the Botanic Gardens.The Banks Peninsula offers a great contrast to the South Island's largest city.
 Just around a 1 1/2 hours drive from the city centre are rolling green hills, streams, golden sand beaches and small settlements that offer a unique insight into New Zealand's history and development.

 Just on the other side of the Port Hills is Lyttelton, a busy port town that was crucial to the development of Christchurch and the Canterbury Plains.
 Following the road around the beautiful natural harbour the names, such as Magazine Bay, Battery Point, Corsair Point and Governers Bay, remind of the importance the navy placed on this harbour.